 Legally Blonde is a blast from start to finish

 Music and lyrics by Laurence O’Keefe and Nell Benjamin.
-Book by Heather Hatch.
+Book by Heather Hach.
 Based on a story by Amanda Brown.
 Directed by Valerie Easton.
 A Theatre Under the Stars production.
 At Malkin Bowl on Wednesday, July 10.
 Continues in rep until August 17

 This production of Legally Blonde is a giant-size Gucci bag stuffed with talent.
 I don’t think I’ve ever seen a Theatre Under the Stars production so deeply well-cast and fully realized.
 It’s a blast from start to finish.